TomasDemesaGenaviaIII/ADVANCE-COMMUNICATION-AND-DESIGN-PROJECT/README.md

-# REMOTE CONTROL ROBOT USING ESP8266 WITH L298N
+# 🤖REMOTE CONTROL ROBOT USING ESP8266 WITH L298N🚚
 >> # INTRODUCTION

  An RC (remote-controlled) robot is a simple robotic system that can be controlled wirelessly from a distance using a remote device such as a smartphone, joystick, or web interface.
 Instead of manual operation, it receives commands through a wireless communication module like the ESP8266, which processes the signals and controls the movement of the robot.